 Influencer marketing in Singapore is growing, The Influencer Advertising market is projected to reach $93.15 million USD in 2023 in the city state.
 Being almost everyone on social media, Singapore has a huge internet base and rising content creators & Key Opinion Leaders that brands can leverage to reach the country’s online consumers.
-Here are the key insights of Singapore’s influencer marketing state in 2022 to launch the best influencer campaigns in The Little Red Dot.
+Here are the key insights of Singapore’s influencer marketing state in 2023 to launch the best influencer campaigns in The Little Red Dot.

 Influencer marketing in Singapore is predicted to have promising growth in the next years.

 - Singaporean 🇸🇬 Influencer Advertising market is projected to reach $93.15 millions USD in 2023

 - The average ad spending per internet user in the Influencer Advertising market is projected to amount to $16.28 USD in 2023.

 - Instagram is the most important social network for influencers in Singapore 🇸🇬

 - Singapore online consumers trust businesses with positive reviews than those without